aureus123/catalogs/cat/README.md

 ### Original catalogs

-Some catalogs in this folder were sanitized but their original version was stored in the "original" subfolder.
+Some catalogs in this folder were sanitized (i.e. those with the "†") but their original version was stored in the "original" subfolder.
 Differences:

 - 4005 : 51 registers
 - 4011 : 76 registers